-Bradenton Probation Violation Attorneys
+Working with a Bradenton Probation Violation Attorney

 If you have been placed on probation or community control, the State of Florida is monitoring nearly all aspects of your life.
 While probation is a better alternative to serving time in jail or prison.
 Even though you aren’t in a cell, if you don’t follow the terms and conditions of probation exactly, you will likely face substantial prison time.
 At Fowler Law Group, an accomplished Bradenton probation violation attorney can help you understand all of the conditions of probation and give you practical advice on how to handle all of these obligations.
 Our legal team is dedicated to ensuring your successful completion of probation.

-Common Violation of Probation Allegations
+Common Probation Violations

-Under most circumstances, a violation of probation occurs when your probation officer files an affidavit with the Court alleging that you have violated one (1) more conditions of your probation.
-Some of the most common types of violations include:
+Under most circumstances, a violation of probation occurs when your probation officer files an affidavit with the Court alleging that you have violated one or more conditions of your probation.
+There are two types of violations; technical and substantive.

 - Failing to report to your probation officer